Ahmad-A0/Edulink-API/docs/classes/Edulink_Raw.md

 ▸ **Ping**(): `Promise`<[`Edulink_Ping`](../modules/Edulink_Raw_Response_Types.md#edulink_ping)\>

-Ping's the server to keep the session alive //TODO: See how long the default session is and how long it should be
+Pings the server to keep the session alive //TODO: See how long the default session is and how long it should be

 #### Returns